Download Snow Removal and Dog Waste Policy PDF Click Here

-- Please do not park car(s) on the street when a snow storm is predicted or a snow emergency is called, so that the contractor can plow curb to curb.
+- Please do not park a car(s) on the street when a snowstorm is predicted or a snow emergency is called. this helps our contractor plow as close to the curbs as safely as possible.
 If a car is left on the street it will be plowed in.

 - Mark your sprinkler heads along the curb and at your driveway entrance with flags or stakes.
 Our snow removal company is not responsible for damage to sprinkler heads that are not clearly marked.

-- Clearing of driveways and mailboxes after the plow comes through is the homeowners responsibility.
+- Clearing driveways and mailboxes after the plow comes through is the homeowner’s responsibility.

 (including community mailboxes for those who live south of Warren Road).